Sanger sequencing: Method

 In the image on the right, X-ray film was exposed to the gel, and the dark bands correspond to DNA fragments of different lengths.
 A dark band in a lane indicates a DNA fragment that is the result of chain termination after incorporation of a dideoxynucleotide (ddATP, ddGTP, ddCTP, or ddTTP).
 The relative positions of the different bands among the four lanes, from bottom to top, are then used to read the DNA sequence.

 DNA fragments are labelled with a radioactive or fluorescent tag on the primer (1), in the new DNA strand with a labeled dNTP, or with a labeled ddNTP.

 Technical variations of chain-termination sequencing include tagging with nucleotides containing radioactive phosphorus for radiolabelling, or using a primer labeled at the 5' end with a fluorescent dye.
-Dye-primer sequencing facilitates reading in an optical system for faster and more economical analysis and automation.
+Dye-primer sequencing facilitates reading in an optical system for slow and harder analysis and automation.
 The later development by Leroy Hood and coworkers of fluorescently labeled ddNTPs and primers set the stage for automated, high-throughput DNA sequencing.